COPD Awareness Month

 Discover more about Bronchiectasis and NTM Lung Disease to help you understand what they have in common with COPD, how they're diagnosed and treated, and other topics.
 See the articles and information here:

 Hear from a bronchiectasis patient in this video, Living Well with Bronchiectasis

 Understand COPD: FAQs

-Did you know that quitting smoking is the one thing you can do that is proven to slow COPD progression?
-And, did you know that a person who has never smoked can develop COPD?
+Did you know that quitting smoking is one of the best things you can do that is proven to slow COPD progression?
+And did you know that a person who has never smoked can develop COPD?